luiswirth/bsc-thesis/src/matter/mesh.typ

 also mesh entities on which the DOFs of our FE space live.

-Enter the simplicial complex.
+Enter the simplicial complex @hatcher:algtop.
 It stores not only the top-level cells, but also all
 $k$-subsimplicies with $0 <= k <= n$.
 So a simplicial $n$-complex is made up of $n+1$ skeletons of dimensions $0,dots,n$.